 Besides the traditional spices you find in Indian masala chai teas, it also includes Chinese tonic herbs.

-In addition to the Chinese herbs and the Indian herbs I’ve also added burdock to this recipe, a common medicinal herb in western medicine.
+In addition to the Chinese herbs and the Indian herbs, I’ve also added burdock, a common medicinal herb in western medicine.
 So, although this is a traditional Indian beverage, I’ve combined herbs from several different traditions.

 Before we look at the recipe, let’s take a closer look at the herbs and spices we’ll be brewing.